MicrosoftDocs/win32-pr.pt-br/desktop-src/SecCrypto/signers-newenum.md

 ## <a name="remarks"></a>Comentários

-Essa propriedade é usada automaticamente internamente quando você usa a `For Each In` construção em Visual Basic Scripting Edition (VBScript).
+essa propriedade é usada automaticamente internamente quando você usa a `For Each In` construção no Visual Basic scripting Edition (VBScript).

 ## <a name="requirements"></a>Requisitos